 After lunch we took a tour of the farm landscape.
 We hiked up the hill and, as we watched red kites flying by, Helen explained how the farm is structured so that the wildlife has corridors to get from one edge of the field to the other.

-We visited the sows and as I struggled to find balance on the muddy ground (I like to think it was the shoes) we learned that clay and organic matter content varies in different parts of the farm, and the permanence of pigs in the field increases yields during the following harvest season.
+We visited the sows and as I struggled to walk on the muddy ground (I like to think it was my shoes) we learned that clay and organic matter content varies in different parts of the farm.
+Plus the permanence of pigs in the field increases yields during the following harvest season.

 Something that impressed me is the circularity of the farm’s economy and processes.
 One of the few ‘externalities’ is sewage management which, at the moment, cannot be used as a fertiliser.

-Although we talked a lot about the advantages of organic farming (animal welfare, wildlife, friendliness to the soil), we also discussed the things that still need improvement:
+We talked about the advantages of organic e.g. animal welfare, wildlife, soil health.
+But we also discussed what still needs improvement.

 Firstly, price.
 Price prevents low income families to make healthier and more sustainable food choices.

 Secondly, the picturing of organic farming as a niche for a ‘privileged’ group of consumers.

 Lastly, the scarcity of wheat varieties compatible with organic practices (higher yields).